 • Provide support in the crucial first few months of business

 While consultants such as this can sometimes be a pricier option, the flexibility of a short-term role is appealing.
 Choosing a full-time business partner can be a daunting task and one that leads to a high amount of stress if things don’t work out.
-Using a consultant also keeps you in full control and ownership of your coffee shop.
-If you are not satisfied with your consultant’s work, you also have the option to discontinue the contracted services and find someone else who would better fit your needs.

-All in all, the key to this first approach for opening a coffee shop with no experience is to benefit from the experiences of others.
+All in all, the key to this first approach to opening a coffee shop with no experience is to benefit from the experiences of others.
 You don’t have to know everything in the beginning.
-Partnering with others who may be able to provide those strengths and experiences and teach you what they know along the way is an effective way to start your own shop.
+Partnering with others who may be able to provide those strengths and experiences and teach you what they know along the way is an effective way to start your shop.

 Starting Small and Simple